-Under a renegotiated agreement with CPRM in March 2008, the Company maintains an interestbearing term deposit to cover the future debt obligation plus applicable interest.
+There is a debt obligation due to CPRM as a result of a risk loan agreement, (the "CPRM Agreement").
+Under a renegotiated agreement with CPRM in March 2008, the Company maintains an interest-bearing term deposit to cover the future debt obligation plus applicable interest.
 In July 2021, the Company again renegotiated its agreement with CPRM.
-As a result of this renegotiation, it was agreed that the Company would pay CPRM R\$6,871,711 (\$1,599,500) upon the issuance of its mining license.
-As at December 31, 2024, no payments have been paid pursuant to the CPRM agreement.
+As a result of this renegotiation, it was agreed that the Company would pay CPRM R\$6,871,711 (\$1,723,000) upon the issuance of its mining concession.
+As at March 31, 2025, no payments have been paid pursuant to the CPRM agreement.